 Palace of 55 Windows Being built by King Yaksha Mall in 1427 A.D. and remodelled by King Bhupatindra Malla in 17th Century.
 The balcony and the windows are intricately carved is a masterpiece of wood carving.

 Nyatapola Temple This five-storied Pagoda Style temple was built by King Bhupatindra Malla in 1708 A.D.; well known for its massive structure and subtle workmanship.
 It is the tallest pagoda structure in the Kathmandu valley.

-Nagarkot is a famous place to see the mountain ranges and sunrise.
-It lies at an altitude of 2211m and is located 30 km north east of Kathmandu.
-If weather is good, one can see great views of Himalayas including Annapurna, Langtang, Dorje Lakpa and Gauri Shanker, Ganesh Himala.
-The mountain flight that goes each day to show Everest and other Himalayas from Kathmandu goes via the Nagarkot route.
+Nagarkot is a famous place to see mountain ranges and sunrise.
+It lies at an altitude of 2211m and is located 30 km northeast of Kathmandu.
+If the weather is good, one can see great views of the Himalayas including Annapurna, Langtang, Dorje Lakpa and Gauri Shanker, Ganesh Himala.
+The mountain flight that goes each day to show Everest and the other Himalayas from Kathmandu goes via the Nagarkot route.

-Many visitors go to Nagarkot to see sunrise.
-Once the sun begins to rise from behind the Himalayas, it looks spectacular as mountain changes its color.
-However to see the sunrise, visitors has to go to Nagarkot 4 o’clock in the morning.
+Many visitors go to Nagarkot to see the sunrise.
+Once the sun begins to rise from behind the Himalayas, it looks spectacular as the mountain changes its colour.
+However, to see the sunrise, visitors have to go to Nagarkot at 4 o’clock in the morning.